Kot Engenharia

 Figure 1: Drum components - SOURCE: https://www.exctmach.com/products/spare-parts/conveyor-pulley.html

-The drums are also made up of the expansion rings, which are commonly used to couple the shaft to the hub, and the bearing housings and bearings, which will be responsible for allowing the drums to rotate.
-For this reason, the bearing is initially selected and, based on this definition, the bearing housing is selected, since each bearing requires a specific bearing housing.
-Bearings and plummer block housings are selected on the basis of minimum fatigue life requirements and according to the limit loads of the bearings.
+In addition, the drums also consist of expansion rings, which are commonly used to connect the shaft to the hub, and bearing housings, which are responsible for enabling the rotational movement of the drums.
+For this reason, the bearing is selected first, and based on that selection, the bearing housing is chosen, since each bearing requires a specific housing.
+Furthermore, the bearings and bearing housings are selected based on minimum fatigue life requirements and in accordance with the load limits of the bearings.

 Types of drums

-Drums have different functions in a belt conveyor, depending on the position in which they are placed, such as providing deviations and bends in the belt.
-With this in mind, we can define some of the classifications for the component:
+Drums serve different functions in a belt conveyor depending on their position, such as creating deflections and bends in the belt.
+Thus, we can define several classifications for this component, including:

 1. Return: located at the opposite end to the discharge terminal, its function is to return the belt to its initial position, and it can also act to tension the belt;